marcinduma/ACI-Automation/docs/restAPI.md

-In te Body responce you can verify topsystem information about Leaf in your Fabric.
+In the Body responce you can verify topsystem information about Leaf in your Fabric.
 You can pull data about AccessPolices, Interfaces as well as Logical construct - Tenant, EPGs, VRFs etc. The idea is always same - specify correct URL.
 Another test will be quering information about APIC node and current firmware version running on it.